geotrev/release-workspaces/README.md

 | Skip git operation              | `$ release-workspaces -t minor --no-git.[commit/tag/push]`                                 |
 | Set custom messaging            | `$ release-workspaces -t minor --git.[commitMessage/tagMessage] "Custom msg: \${version}"` |

+## Clarifications & Gotchas

+There are some contradictory or otherwise unclear config combinations to note.

+- `config.git.push` is ignored if both `config.git.commit` and `config.git.tag` are `false`.
+- `--increment-to` is ignored if `config.npm.increment` is `false`.
+- `--increment-to` will override `--target`/`-t`.
+- `--increment-to`, if a valid semver version, will automatically be parsed for an npm tag during the publish step.
+You can optionally provide `--npm-tag` to override this.

 ## Roadmap

 - [ ] Automate GitHub/GitLab releases
 - [ ] Rollback changes if failures occur mid-release
+- [ ] Respect non-caret ranges